-The day-to-day running of the Academy is delegated to the Senior Leadership Team (SLT), led by the Headteacher, Mrs Fiona Cullerne.
-These senior leaders manage the academy at an executive level, implementing the policies agreed by the trustees and reporting back to them on progress.
+The day-to-day running of the Academy is delegated to the Senior Leadership Team (SLT), led by the Headteacher, Fiona Cullerne.
+These senior leaders manage the academy at an executive level, implementing the policies agreed by the Trustees and reporting back to them on progress.
 The Headteacher and other key senior leaders are responsible for the authorisation of spending within agreed budgets and the appointment of staff.
 The Headteacher fulfils the role of Accounting Officer.

 Decisions on pay, financial spend over £10,000 and school policy are reserved for the Board of Trustees.
 The full Governing Body meets formally at least six times per year.
 Discussions are held and decisions are made or ratified as appropriate.
-During the year ending on 31st August 2018 there were 2 committees supporting the full Governing Body: Resource and Audit (with responsibility for Finance, Staffing, Premises and Resources) and Pay (with responsibility for the implementation of performance related pay and the Headteacher's appraisal).
-Both committees provided the opportunity for detailed discussion and policy development.
+During the year ending on 31st August 2019 there was a Teaching and Learning Working Party and a Pay Committee (with responsibility for the implementation of performance related pay and the Headteacher's appraisal) supporting the work of the full Governing Body: The working party and Pay Committee provided the opportunity for detailed discussion and policy development.
 Interim decisions were reached at committee for ratification at full Governing Body meetings.
 The committee structure is reviewed annually to ensure that the structure continues to effectively support the growth of the school.